QteaJin/CombineCitiesWords/README.md

-Combine cities so that the next one starts with the last letter of the previous, like: Paris->Stockholm->Milan
+Combine cities so that the next one starts with the last letter of the previous, like: PariS->StockholM->Milan

 Your score is the number of letters of all cities in your list.